Pretzel: Southern German-speaking regions

 The pretzel shape is used for a variety of sweet pastries made of different types of dough (flaky, brittle, soft, crispy) with a variety of toppings (icing, nuts, seeds, cinnamon).
 Around Christmas, they can be made of soft gingerbread (Lebkuchen) with chocolate coating.
 In southern Germany and adjoining German-speaking areas, pretzels have retained their original religious meanings and are still used in various traditions and festivals.
 In some areas, on 1 January, people give each other lightly sweetened yeast pretzels for good luck and good fortune.
 These "New Year's pretzels" are made in different sizes and can have a width of 50 cm and more.
-Sometimes children visit their godparents to fetch their New Years pretzel.
+Sometimes children visit their godparents to fetch their New Year's pretzel.
 On 1 May, love-struck boys used to paint a pretzel on the doors of the adored.
 On the other hand, an upside-down pretzel would have been a sign of disgrace.
 Especially Catholic areas, such as Austria, Bavaria, or some parts of Swabia, the "Palm pretzel" is made for Palm Sunday celebrations.
 Sizes can range from 30 cm up to 1 m and they can weigh up to 2.5 kg.
 An old tradition on Palm Sunday dating back to 1533 is the outdoor pretzel market (Brezgenmarkt) in the Hungerbrunnen Valley near Heldenfingen.

 In the Rhineland region, sweet pretzels are made with pudding-filled loops (pudding pretzels).
 On Laetare Sunday in Luxembourg, the fourth Sunday in Lent, there is a festival called "Pretzel Sunday".
 Boys give their girlfriends pretzels or cakes in pretzel form.
 The size symbolizes how much he likes her.
 In return, if a girl wants to increase his attention, she will give him a decorated egg on Easter.
 The pretzel custom is reversed on Pretzel Sunday during leap years.
 This custom also still exists in some areas of the Swabian Alb.
 On the same occasion in Rhenish Hesse and the Palatinate, people have parades carrying big pretzels mounted on colourful decorated poles.

 During Lent in Biberach, "Lent pretzels" are popular.
 These are briefly boiled in water before baking and then sprinkled with salt.
 Schloss Burg is renowned for a 200-year-old specialty, the "Burger pretzel".
 Its texture and flavour resemble rusk or zwieback.
 A local story says that the recipe came from a grateful Napoleonic soldier in 1795, whose wounds were treated by a baker's family in the little town of Burg.
 The cultural importance of the pretzel for Burg is expressed by a monument in honour of the pretzel bakers, and by an 18 km hiking trail nearby called "Pretzel Hiking Trail".